Smarcy/connect_the_dotfiles/README.md

 enough about macOS to say anything about compatibility at this point).

-It was explicitly tested on my home machine which runs Manjaro on Kernel version 5.4.169 right now.
+It was explicitly tested on my home machine which runs Manjaro on Kernel version 5.4.169 on a Lenovo ThinkPad L480 right now.

 ## Future [ Ideas | Directions | TODOs ]